RTEMS/rtems-docs/c_user/key_concepts.rst

 The rate monotonic scheduling algorithm is a hard real-time scheduling methodology.
-This methodology provides rules which allows one to guarantee that a set of independent periodic tasks will always meet their deadlines – even under transient overload conditions.
-The rate monotonic manager provides directives built upon the Clock Manager’s interval timer support routines.
+This methodology provides rules which allows one to guarantee that a set of independent periodic tasks will always meet their deadlines - even under transient overload conditions.
+The rate monotonic manager provides directives built upon the Clock Manager's interval timer support routines.

 Interval timing is not sufficient for the many